 Using the Aviron Rower

 The Aviron Tough Series Rower is truly unlike anything I’ve tried in the past.
-Aviron has combined a high-quality rowing machine with unique, gamified programming I haven’t seen before.
+Aviron has combined a high-quality cardio machine with unique, gamified programming I haven’t seen before.

 To start off, this rowing machine has both fan and magnetic resistance available.
 I’m used to seeing one or the other, so to see both on one machine is kind of cool.
 Although you cannot adjust the fan resistance (like you may have guessed), you are able to toggle the magnetic resistance up and down using the monitor.